Cito/Pinboard-Pin/README.md

 Development:
 ------------

-- Follow the instructions outlined in [DEVELOP.md](https://github.com/cito/Pinboard-Pin/blob/master/DEVELOP.md) if you want to run this extension in development mode.
+- Follow the instructions outlined in [DEVELOP.md](https://github.com/cito/Pinboard-Pin/blob/master/DEVELOP.md) if you want to build this extension on your own or run it in development mode.
 - Contact the author, open GitHub issues or send in pull requests to contribute.

 Author: